chandrasekarnarayana/foodspec/docs/04-user-guide/protocols_and_yaml.md

 # User Guide – Protocols & YAML

 Protocols are the heart of FoodSpec: YAML/JSON recipes that make analyses reproducible and auditable.
-This page defines the schema, shows examples, and explains how protocols are discovered by the CLI and GUI.
+This page defines the schema, shows examples, and explains how protocols are discovered by the CLI.

-**Why it matters:** A clear protocol removes guesswork, enforces validation, and makes runs repeatable across GUI/CLI/web.
+**Why it matters:** A clear protocol removes guesswork, enforces validation, and makes runs repeatable via the CLI.
 Versioning (`version`, `min_foodspec_version`) prevents incompatibilities.

 ## Protocol structure
 Top-level keys: